-- Customers are encouraged to contact the Clerk’s Offices by phone for assistance.
-Most inquiries and requests for documents can be handled over the phone, and copies and certificates mailed or emailed to the requestor.
+- Before visiting the Clerk's Office, we encourage all customers to review the court's website or call the Clerk's Office.
+Many questions can be answered on the website and most inquiries and requests for documents can be handled over the phone, with copies and certificates mailed to the requestor.

-- Filing fees may be paid by a cashiers’ check or money order ONLY.
-The clerk’s office will NOT accept cash payments at this time.
+- Pro se parties may pay their filing fees by a cashiers' check, money order or debit card.
+The Clerk's Office will NOT accept cash payments at this time.

-- Forms and instructions for filing are available outside the clerk’s offices and on the court’s website.
+- Forms and instructions for filing are available on the court's website.

 - Creditors are encouraged to file proofs of claim, amended claims, and withdrawals of claims online using ePOC.

-All judges except Judge Sanberg will handle hearings, trials, continuances and requests for telephonic appearances on a case-by-case basis.
-Until further notice, all of Judge Kathleen Sanberg’s hearings will be held telephonically.
+All judges will handle hearings, trials, continuances and requests for telephonic appearances on a case-by-case basis.
 Further information will be posted in the dockets in affected individual cases.
 Notification of defaults will continue as before.

-- For all documents that require a debtor's signature, the requirement in Local Rule 9011-1(d) that an attorney secure the debtor's original, physical signature prior to electronically filing such documents is suspended, on condition that, prior to filing, the attorney has:
+For all documents that require a debtor's signature, the requirement in Local Rule 9011-4(d) that an attorney secure the debtor's original, physical signature prior to electronically filing such documents is suspended, on condition that, prior to filing, the attorney has: